menu

 Demographics

-The overall education level of Lexington is somewhat higher than in the average US city of 21.84%: 26.66% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Lexington who are college-educated is somewhat higher than the average US community of 21.84%: 26.66% of adults in Lexington have at least a bachelor's degree.

 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lexington include German, Italian, Irish, English, and European.